Global Partnership Awards

-- Check for IRB Compliance – Institutional Review Board (IRB) approval is required for research with human or animal subjects.
+- Check for IRB Compliance if involving research with human or animal subjects.

-- Submit a report (with pictures if appropriate) within a month of the initiative describing the activity that took place and how the partnership was advanced.
+- Submit a report (with pictures, if appropriate) within one month of the initiative describing the activity that occurred and how the partnership was advanced.

 Sample Funded Applications